iBasso DC-01

 Design

-Since cable, USB and DAC/Amp module are not detachable, the DC01 seems longer than most other USB-DAC sticks.
+Since the cable, USB, and DAC/Amp module are not detachable, the DC01 seems longer than most other USB-DAC sticks.
 However, once you slap on an OTG cable to those USB-DAC sticks the DC01 looks a little thicker but ultimately shorter.

 iBasso DC-01

-The construction seems perfectly fine at this price point also.
-Both the USB-C termination and main DAC/Amp use the same silver paint finished aluminum allow so it is not a cheap plastic build.
+The construction seems perfectly fine at this price point.
+Both the USB-C termination and main DAC/Amp use the same silver paint-finished aluminum so it is not a cheap plastic build.

-The base of the module houses the 2.5mm TRS output with a small LED diode the lights up blue when there is a formal handshake and it is powered-up.
+The base of the module houses the 2.5mm TRS output with a small LED diode that lights up blue when there is a formal handshake and it is powered up.

 iBasso UAC